splunk/observability-workshop/content/en/other/tko/session-5/docs/check-new-navigator.md

 With the node selected, hunt in your node map for the *splunk-otel-collector-agent* pod, and once found, select the *otel-collector* container from that pod.

 Your Breadcrumbs above your Map view should look somewhat like this:

 ![Breadcrumbs](../images/crumbtrail.png)

-Note, you can walk back-up in the stack by clicking on the Pod, Node, Cluster and Service links.
+Note, you can walk back-up in the stack by clicking on the Pod, Node, Cluster and Service links *marked with a green line*.

-{{% notice title="Workshop Question" style="tip" icon="question" %}}
+{{% notice title="Note" style="info" %}}
-Which of the levels in the `Breadcrumbs` provides `Related Content` for logs?
+Most level in the `Breadcrumbs` provide `Related Content` for logs.
+See if they appear at the bottom of the page when switching between levels in the breadcrumbs.

 **Tip:** You may need to refresh the screen a few time to refresh the log search data in the background.
 {{% /notice %}}